Former East Hempfield man pleads guilty to sexually abusing girls at Kenyan children's orphanage [update]

 And because Dow's wife had taken the victims, and other girls at the orphanage, to a Kenyan clinic to have birth control devices implanted, Dow "was able to perpetrate these crimes without fear that the abuse would result in pregnancy."

 Finally, Stengel said, the government would have presented evidence of Dow's past sexual abuse.
-Dow pleaded guilty in 1996 in Iowa to assault to commit sexual abuse.
+Dow pleaded guilty in 1996 in Iowa to assault with itent to commit sexual abuse.

 When asked by Smith if Dow was admitting he did what the prosecution outlined, Dow said he was.
 Dow said little otherwise during the hearing; he has no assets and is taking medication for anxiety.